Support scientific research to help Moskito Indians and divers everywhere with this GoFundMe campaign.

-I traveled with the crew from NBC and was interviewed on camera for this story: Lobster Trap from Rock Center with Brian Williams.
+I traveled with a crew from NBC and was interviewed on camera (this is an excerpt, the complete story is no longer online): Lobster Trap from Rock Center with Brian Williams.
 It won the 2013 RFK Book and Journalism Award for International Television.

 I was also interviewed in the studio for CCTV’s story “Dangerous Prize” broadcast 4/16/2012.

 Profile of Dr. Elmer Mejia from The New York Times (used my photos)

 Read a highlight of this project on the National Geographic website.

 Read a longer report on Honduras and Isla Natividad from Alert Diver magazine on AlertDiver.com.
 There are two articles and a photo essay of 18 images online.

 Divers Risk Death, Paralysis To Harvest The Sea

 All over the world, men harvest the sea, using scuba equipment or compressed air systems connected to the surface with an air hose and a mouthpiece.
 These divers face injury, paralysis or death without truly understanding the forces at work on their body.
 They dive for lobster, sea cucumber, conch or other sea snails, abalone and even algae to feed international markets.
 Generally, they have little or no training, minimal equipment lacking depth or pressure gauges or timers and little access to medical care when they do get injured.

 In 2010 and 2011, Eric Douglas traveled to Honduras, Baja California Sur, Mexico and northeast Brazil to learn about the situations these divers experience and to investigate ways to help.
 He is working to raise awareness about this diving, public health and safety issue using photographs, video and first-hand accounts to educate the public on the conditions faced by these divers.